skx/evalfilter/README.md

 ```

-The driver has a number of sub-commands to allow you to test a script, for example viewing the parse-tree, the byecode, or even running a script against a JSON object.
+The driver has a number of sub-commands to allow you to test a script, for example viewing the parse-tree, the bytecode, or even running a script against a JSON object.

 For example in the [cmd/evalfilter](cmd/evalfilter) directory you might run: